Myth #3: High-deductible health plans are the more expensive option

 Yes, you read that right.
 When paired with a health savings account (HSA), HDHPs are the most cost-effective health plan for most people.
 Yet many remain hesitant to consider electing one.

 This hesitation often arises when people simply hear the term high-deductible.
 The expectation of more out-of-pocket costs can send people to a traditional (PPO) plan.
-Inci Kaya, senior analyst at Aite Group, said on Twitter last year, “High deductible is such an unfortunate label to slap on these plans.
+According to Inci Kaya, senior analyst at Aite Group, “’High-deductible’ is such an unfortunate label to slap on these plans.
 Calling them HSA-compatible would be much gentler on everyone’s psyche and draw attention to the benefits that come hand in hand with such plans.”

 Others agree.
 The Health Savings Act introduced in Senate in Jan.
 2019 proposed changing the name “high deductible health plan” to “HSA-qualified health plans.”
 Both Kaya’s comment and the proposed legislation aim to draw more attention to the benefits of such plans – primarily the triple tax advantage of HSAs that typically pair with HDHPs.
 In fact, financial expert and radio host Dave Ramsey suggests reframing the comparison between plans as HSA vs. PPO, rather than HDHP vs. PPO.